9.1 Monitoring, measurement, analysis, and evaluation

 - Do they determine whether the QMS is effectively implemented and maintained?
 (Review records)

-- What are the audit criteria and scope for audit?
+- What are the audit criteria and scope for the audit?

 - Can you demonstrate that selection of auditors and the conduct of audits are objective and impartial and that auditors don’t audit their own work?